All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

-The adequacy of a coagulation factor is typically determined by measuring the activity of the factor in blood.
-Activity assays can detect reduced levels of protein or proteins that don't work properly (have reduced function).
-Rarely, the antigen level (quantity) of a coagulation factor may also be measured.
-Coagulation factor antigen tests can tell how much of the protein is present but not whether its function is normal.
+Coagulation factors are usually tested by measuring the factor's activity level in the blood.
+Activity assays can detect reduced levels of protein or proteins that don't function properly.
+Rarely, the amount (antigen level) of a coagulation factor may also be measured.
+Coagulation factor antigen tests can tell how much of the protein is present, but not whether its function is normal.

-There are nine coagulation factor proteins that are routinely measured clinically (see table below).
+There are nine coagulation factor proteins that can be measured clinically (see table below).
 These factors are referred to by a name or Roman numeral or both in some cases.
 For example, coagulation factor II is also known as prothrombin.
 When one or more of these factors are produced in too small a quantity, or are not functioning correctly, they can cause excessive bleeding.

 |coagulation factor||other common name|

 |XI||Plasma thromboplastin antecendent|

 |XIII||Fibrin stabilizing factor|